zowe/docs-site/docs/user-guide/api-mediation/configuration-saf-resource-checking.md

 1. Native:
     `components.gateway.apiml.security.authorization.provider: native`
-    If you leave the property empty, this will be the default value.
+    If you leave the property empty, this will be the default value, even if you enable set `components.gateway.apiml.security.authorization.endpoint.enabled` to `true` (starting from version 3.1).
 2. Endpoint:
     `components.gateway.apiml.security.authorization.provider: endpoint`
 3. Dummy: